 - Corporate (for employees of certain participating companies)

-- College graduate (usually grads of the last two years or next six months)
+- College graduate (usually recent grads of the last two years or next six months)

 - Military (Army, Navy, Marines, Air Force, Coast Guard and National Guard)

 Both third-party and car manufacturers’ banks often offer incentives.

 As a general rule, third-party banks typically offer many more rebates.
 They also usually ask for higher monthly rates, but when you factor in the rebates, very often you’ll get a much better deal than with the brand.
 Just make sure to thoroughly compare and contrast offers from a couple of different lenders to make sure you are getting the best deal possible.

 The one caveat is that, as you can see, the rebates aren’t available to everyone.
 Some of them also only apply to specific vehicle makes and models, like end-of-the-year clearance events or bonus cash to boost sales of certain models.
 You’ll have to check which ones you qualify for before you can make an informed decision.
 You can also check with a leasing agent to see what you qualify for, as they will be up to speed on what brands offer what incentives.

 At the end of a lease, you can also look out for incentives.